MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.7.0/context-persistence.md

   session is required to log in again.
 - [Select-AzureRmContext][select] - Select a context as the default.
 All subsequent cmdlets use the credentials in this context for authentication.
-- [Remove-AzureRmAccount][remove-cred] - Remove all credentials and contexts associated with an account.
+- [Disconnect-AzureRmAccount][remove-cred] - Remove all credentials and contexts associated with an account.
 - [Remove-AzureRmContext][remove-context] - Remove a named context.
 - [Rename-AzureRmContext][rename] - Rename an existing context.